 The Broadcasting Council comprises 14 members, each with a personal deputy.
-The Parliament ("Storting") appoints eight members, one of whom shall be the Director of the Sámi Programme Council.
-Six members, including the Chair and the Deputy-Chair, are appointed by the King.
+The Parliament ("Storting") appoints ten members, one of whom must be the Director of the Sámi Programme Council.
+Four members, including the Chair and the Deputy-Chair, are appointed by the King.

 The members are appointed for a term of four years.
-A member may be reappointed for one term only.
+A member can be reappointed for one term only.